How to Store Your Leather Bags Properly

 HANDLE HARDWARE WITH CARE

 Pay attention to the hardware on your leather bags, such as zippers, buckles, or clasps.
-Keep them clean and functional by wiping them gently with a soft cloth.
+Wipe them gently with a soft cloth to keep them clean and functional.
 Avoid excessive force when operating the hardware, as it can cause damage or scratches.

 PROFESSIONAL CLEANING & RESTORATION